'I regret any harm:' Short seller compensates target in rare move

 Farmland's litigation against a hedge fund firm that paid Mathews for research, Sabrepoint Capital Management LP, continues.
 Sabrepoint founder George Baxter said his firm had nothing to do with the Seeking Alpha article and that it would "defend itself and its employees vigorously against Farmland's frivolous claims."

 (Reporting by Lawrence Delevingne in Boston.
-Editing by Greg Roumeliotis and Nick Zieminski)
+Editing by Greg Roumeliotis, Nick Zieminski and Gerry Doyle)

 ((Lawrence.Delevingne@tr.com))